Learning Over Dirty Data with Minimal Repairs: Proofs

-Borrowing the discussion from proving Theorem \ref{theorem:SVMminImputeUnique}, if an incomplete example $\mathbf{x}_i$ is not a support vector in any repair of $\mathbf{X}$, it should not be part of the minimal imputation set $S_{min}$ (which is unique from Theorem \ref{theorem:SVMminImputeUnique}).
-Further, if an incomplete example $\mathbf{x}_i$ is a support vector in at least one repair of $\mathbf{X}$, it has to be included in the minimal imputation set, otherwise certain model does not exist \cite{zhen2024certain}.
+Borrowing the discussion from proving Theorem 1, if an incomplete sample $\mathbf{x}_i$ is not a support vector in any repair of $\mathbf{X}$, it should not be part of the minimal repair set $S_{min}$ (which is unique from Theorem 1).
+Further, if an incomplete sample $\mathbf{x}_i$ is a support vector in at least one repair of $\mathbf{X}$, it has to be included in the minimal repair set, otherwise certain model does not exist \cite{zhen2024certain}.